Home

 U.S. female population,

 At present, Oncolab sends a free kit for taking blood sample.
 The test alone is $165, and has to go through your doctor, who receives the test result.
 If it is negative, the chances that you don't have neither breast, nor any other cancer, are about 13 to 1.
-For comparison, with the standard mammography it is less than 4 to 1 for breast cancer alone.
+For comparison, with standard mammography it is less than 4 to 1 for breast cancer alone.

 If the test is positive, it is about 19 to 1 that you have malignant growth - generally in an early stage - somewhere in the body.
 Or, vice versa, the chances of a false alarm are 1 in 20.
-Again, with the standard mammography it is about 9 to 1 for breast cancer alone that the positive test is true, or about 1 in 10 chance of a false alarm.
+Again, with standard mammography it is about 9 to 1 for breast cancer alone that the positive test is true, or about 1 in 10 chance of a false alarm.

-and in the case of confirmed presence of malignancy move on to what seems to be the most logical cancer-specific test.
+In short, what standard mammography does for breast cancer screening, AMAS test does for screening all cancers - only better.
+It would certainly make more sense to screen with AMAS test for all cancers, and in the case of confirmed presence of malignancy move on to the appropriate cancer-specific test.
 Since AMAS test detects malignant growths in its early, preclinical stage - generally earlier than standard mammography in the case of breast cancer - it buys enough of bonus time for additional tests.

 Being a simple blood test, AMAS itself is essentially non-invasive.
-Its limitations affect relatively few, mainly those with advanced cancer forms, and those with severe immuno-deficiencies, whose bodies may lose the ability of producing this specific immuno-response to the presence of malignancy.
+Its limitations affect relatively few, mainly those with advanced cancer forms, and those with severe immuno-deficiencies, whose bodies may lose the ability of mounting this specific immuno-response to the presence of malignancy.

 YOUR BODY HEALTH RECIPE NUTRITION TOXINS SYMPTOMS